 Deals with instruments used in a speech and hearing program and also covers basic principles of hearing science.
 Provides some information on psychoacoustics.
 Spring, annually.

-CSD 534: OTOLARYNGOLOGY 1 s.h.
+CSD 534: OTOLARYNGOLOGY

 An introduction to the profession of otolaryngology.
 The course is taught by a board-certified physician and offered once a year.